 Brexpiprazole belongs to a class of medications known as atypical (second-generation) antipsychotics.
 It is used to treat and prevent the return of symptoms in Schizophrenia and other mental health related conditions such as:

-• Hearing, seeing or sensing things that are not real
+- Hearing, seeing or sensing things that are not real

-• Having mistaken beliefs
+- Having mistaken beliefs

-• Uncontrolled anger
+- Uncontrolled anger

-• Being overly suspicious
+- Being overly suspicious

-It can also be used to treat symptoms of depression (low mood) (in combination with other medications) such as:
+It can be used to treat symptoms of depression (low mood) (in combination with other medications) such as:

-• Feeling bad about yourself
+- Feeling bad about yourself

-• Poor sleep, energy or appetite
+- Poor sleep, energy or appetite

-Brexpiprazole may also be used for other conditions.
 Check with your healthcare professional if you are unsure why you are given this medication.

 How should I take or use this medication?

-• This medication may be taken with or without food.
+- Brexpiprazole may be taken with or without food.

-• Do check with your doctor on how long you will have to be on this medication.
+- Do check with your doctor on how long you will have to be on this medication.

 What should I do if I forget to take or use this medication?

-If you forget to take a dose, take it as soon as you remember.
-However, if it is almost time for your next dose, skip the missed dose.
-Then take the next dose at your usual timing.
-Do not take two doses to make up for the missed dose.
+- If you forget to take a dose, take it as soon as you remember.
+However, if more than half of the time to the next dose has passed, skip the missed dose and take the next dose at your usual timing.

 What precautions should I take when taking or using this medication?